Cesar Barone: Murders

 The seemingly random killing caused shock to the local community, leading to approximately 150 tips being submitted just days after Bryant's murder.
 Initially, the police noted that they were searching for two suspects who were possibly driving a 1968 Oldsmobile 442 or a Chevrolet Chevelle that was damaged from ramming Bryant's car.
 Similarly to Schmidt before her, the local CrimeStoppers branch raised $1,015 as a reward for any information leading to an arrest, while a fund was also started in Bryant's name to provide scholarships for midwifery students.

-On December 30, 1992, Barone and 24-year-old Leonard Benjamin Darcell II, an acquaintance from his days at the Forest Grove nursing home, picked up 23-year-old Chantee Alyce Woodman from the Satyricon, a nightclub in downtown Hillsboro.
-The two men then held her at hostage while Barone raped her.
+On December 30, 1992, Barone and 24-year-old Leonard Benjamin Darcell II, an acquaintance from his days at the Forest Grove nursing home, picked up 23-year-old Chantee Elise Woodman from the Satyricon, a nightclub in downtown Portland.
+The two men then held her hostage while Barone raped her.
 However, as she resisted fiercely, he instead shot her in the head, after which he and Darcell abandoned the body along the Sunset Highway.
 Darcell fled to Seattle, Washington after this murder, where he soon surrendered for an unrelated parole violation and was incarcerated.

 On January 7, 1993, Barone broke into the Cornelius apartment of 51-year-old Betty Lou Williams.
-He then proceeded to sexually assault her, with the stress from the attack being so intense that Williams suffered a heart attack and died mid-intercourse.
+He then proceeded to sexually assault her, with the stress from the attack being so intense that Williams suffered a heart attack and died during the assault.

 Arrest and possible additional victims

 Barone was arrested on February 27, 1993, for the murder of Martha Bryant.
 Not long after his arrest, local authorities started investigating him for possible involvement in other violent crimes in places he was known to reside, which included the killings of Schmidt, Woodman, and Williams.

 As he was investigated for these crimes, Barone's ex-wife Kathi demanded that authorities exhume the remains of her mother, 61-year-old Joyce Marie Scarbrough, who was found dead inside her home in Hillsboro on February 4.
 Initially, the cause of death was considered undetermined and no autopsy was conducted, but after Barone's arrest, authorities agreed to reinvestigate the case.
 It was suspected that Barone stole $3,000 from Scarbrough's bank account shortly before her death, which he then spent in expensive gifts for a girlfriend.
 In May 1993, the Washington County medical examiner, Eugene Jacobus, ruled that the cause of death was inconclusive, stating that there were no apparent signs of violence on Scarbrough's body.

 Aside from Scarbrough, Barone was investigated for other then-unsolved murders in Oregon's Washington County, including that of 83-year-old Elizabeth Burtis Wasson, who was found murdered at her apartment in Hillsboro on September 23, 1992.
+In February 2026, law enforcement connected him to the Wasson killing via DNA evidence.
 He was additionally investigated for other crimes in Washington and his native state of Florida.